- Teach Korea

 Due to privacy issues, we cannot disclose information regarding our teachers.
-However, we have an Aclipse Facebook page and a Ning page where candidates can chat with current teachers, other recruiters, or staff members in Korea.
-All Aclipse recruiters have lived and worked overseas before and can address most of candidates' concerns/questions related to the experience.
+However, Aclipse does have a Connect with a Teacher Program, where if you simply fill out the form on our website we will notify a current teacher abroad who will then reach out to you.
+All Aclipse recruiters have also lived and worked overseas before and can address most of candidates' concerns/questions related to the experience.
 Another great way to connect with current Aclipse teachers is to check out the Aclipse teacher blog where you can read about our teachers' adventures teaching English in Korea!

 - Q: Can I have friends/relatives visit me and stay at my apartment?

 Yes.
 Short-term guests are allowed.
 Please remember that apartment walls are not as thick as in western countries, and teachers and their guests need to be respectful of their Korean neighbors.